 Physical therapy, occupational therapy, speech therapy

-Regularly participating in therapies can help decrease rigidity in specific parts of your body.
+Regularly participating in these rehab therapies can help decrease rigidity in specific parts of your body.
 Speech therapy can help prevent facial masking.

 You don’t have to live with stiffness and pain.
 Talk to your doctor about your rigidity and if nothing else is working, ask about medications that can help.